To report code violations, complete a Report a Concern formwith as much detail as possible, or call City Hall at 360-568-3115.

 The City regulates construction noise, loud music, equipment noise, and other sounds that could create a "public disturbance" via Municipal Code 8.16 Public Distrubance Noise.

-No construction or noise is allowed outside the hours of 7 a.m. to 9 p.m. weekdays and 9 a.m. to 9 p.m. on weekends and holidays.
+No construction or home maintenance noise such as hammering, lawn mowing, or heavy equipment is allowed outside the hours of 7 a.m. to 9 p.m. weekdays and 9 a.m. to 9 p.m. on weekends and holidays.